openshift/cincinnati/README.md

 ./build-n-push.sh test-*
 ```

-### Run CI testsuite locally
-The script `hack/run-all-tests.sh` can be used to run the CI tests locally before submitting a pull-request.

 #### Language-Level
 The graph-builder package currently has network dependent tests which gated behind the feature `test-net` and `test-net-private`.
 The latter requires setting the environment variable `CINCINNATI_TEST_CREDENTIALS_PATH` which is equivalent to *graph-builder's* `--credentials-path`.